For the Love of Radio: SDRplay RSP1B

 The SDRplay website has all the relevant specifications and details about what it does and how it does it, so readers can go there if necessary.
 But after using the unit for several weeks now, I have some general thoughts.

-Still a bit buggy
+The all-important software is still a bit buggy

 The SDRconnect software, as I mentioned earlier, is still in active development, and is distributed in a “preview” edition as I write this article.
 You can expect bugs, and indeed, I’ve run into some:

 • On my Intel-based MacBook Pro (circa 2018), connecting to the radio is a bit troublesome; when I first load the software for a listening session, it doesn’t “see” the RSP1B connected.
 I click the refresh button, which causes the software to crash.
-Upon restarting it, it still won’t see the radio connected, but a click of the refresh button will then cause it to be recognized.
+Upon restarting it, it still won’t see the radio connected, but a click of the refresh button again will then work, and cause it to be recognized.
 I go through this dance every time I sit down to use it.
 Annoying, but not a show-stopper.
 (For the record, it works more reliably with my other Macs.)

 The 40m amateur band on a quiet morning.
 About the only visible activity is FT8.
 In this view, I’ve collapsed the Audio and AGC/Squelch sections of the center column, allowing the Control and Bands panels to be visible at the same time.

-UI could use some work
+The UI could use some work

-The SDRconnect interface has a lot of stuff to render onto the screen, and limited amount of space to put it in.
+The SDRconnect interface has a lot of stuff to render onto the screen, and a limited amount of space to put it in.
 But, I’m not convinced the SDRplay have necessarily made the right choices along the way when designing the UX/UI, and prioritizing things.

 • Band preset buttons are at the very bottom of the center column of the default view, while the receiving mode and filter width is at the top of that column, resulting in an inordinate amount of scrolling up and down and back again as you use the radio — if the sections in between are expanded, anyway.
 (See the above screenshot for context.)
 I just don’t think that shoving all of that into a single, scrollable, columnar view is the optimal design.